Diving into a holographic superconductor: Discussion

 Even a single abrupt collapse of the Einstein-Rosen bridge, at the would-be Cauchy horizon as $T \to T_\text{c}$, is sufficient to lead to an extreme sensitivity of the final Kasner exponent on the temperature near $T_c$.
 This was illustrated in Fig. \ref{fig:ptfinal}.
 For any $\epsilon > 0$, the Kasner exponent cycles through a finite range of values {\it an infinite number of times} as the temperature is lowered from $T_c$ to $T_c - \epsilon$.
 The accumulation of oscillations in the final Kasner exponent as $T \to T_\text{c}$ is due to an accumulation of oscillations in the scalar field just beyond the (now absent) inner horizon of AdS RN.
 The destruction of the inner horizon becomes increasingly sudden as the condensate vanishes as $T \to T_\text{c}$, leading to a divergent curvature just beyond the inner horizon that we computed in (\ref{eq:R}).
 Eventually, then, string theoretic or quantum gravity effects will be important at the inner horizon, potentially cutting off the infinite oscillations in temperature.

 In Fig. \ref{fig:ptfinal} each solution (except for those with $p_t$ very close to one) approaches a fixed Kasner epoch near the singularity.
 The infinite number of Kasner cycles arises by tuning an external parameter --- the temperature --- rather than by time evolution.
 However, we have also seen that these oscillations in temperature are not the whole story.
 The analytic result (\ref{eq:osc}) determines the oscillatory Kasner exponent after a first collapse of the Einstein-Rosen bridge.
 However, this Kasner exponent is then subject to Kasner inversions.
 At certain temperatures, these inversions can become sudden and seed further oscillations in such a way that the whole process repeats itself an infinite number of times.
 This infinite repetition occurs at a discrete set of temperatures $\{T_n\}$ close to where $\alpha_o = 0$ in Fig. \ref{fig:oscillations}, or $p_t =1$ in Fig. \ref{fig:ptfinal}.
 These temperatures $T_n$ accumulate at $T_\text{c}$.
 We find it remarkable that the onset of the scalar outside the horizon is associated with the most intricate dynamics inside.
 The chaotic sequence of Kasner epochs --- now as function of $z$ --- is rather reminiscent of the mixmaster singularity \cite{Misner:1969hg,Damour:2002et}.
+As noted in the introduction, in contrast to the usual BKL analysis, the oscillations due to the charge of the scalar field are essential for the dynamics in our case.
 In terms of temperature dependence, this phenomenon is expected to lead to a very fine fractal structure superimposing itself on Fig. \ref{fig:ptfinal}.
 It would be extremely interesting to exhibit this structure explicitly in future work, with either a more refined numerical approach or more powerful mathematical tools.

 Further interesting questions for future work include the extent to which our results are modified in theories with more general scalar potentials.
 The collapse and inversions in particular are nonlinear regimes that are likely sensitive to the potential.
 There are also models of inhomogeneous holographic superconductors \cite{Flauger:2010tv}.
 The fact that different spatial points decouple near a spacelike singularity suggests that the behavior near the singularity in those cases might be similar to the homogeneous solutions.
 It would be interesting to see if that is the case.
 In some circumstances boundary time dependence should also translate into spatial dependence in the interior that can be expected to exhibit pointwise decoupling near the singularity.